Initiatives on the go

 Owen Sound – it’s a go!

 Grassroots campaigns work!
-For years a passionate community group has pushed for a natural burial ground, and in 2020, Greenwood Cemetery is opening a natural burial section with 82 lots (plots) over 1/4 acre.
-Come back to our website soon and we’ll be sharing the wisdom and inspiration of these community advocates.
+For years a passionate community group pushed for a natural burial ground, and in 2021, Greenwood Cemetery is creating a small natural burial section.

 This group has formed a co-op non-profit, and you can become a member.
 Their goal is to create a natural burial ground in the Ottawa Valley, open to all.
 While working towards this, they are advocating for and offering education on green burial, and developing relationships with local funeral homes, cemeteries, and municipal councils.